ext33/electron-currency-list/README.md

 - Sass
 - Electron

-### Available scripts for Electron app
+# Available scripts for Electron app

 In the project directory, you can run:

- - start app in dev mode:
+ start app in dev mode:

  `yarn start`

- - build app for currenct platform
+ build app for currenct platform:

  `yarn build`

-### Project structure
+# Project structure

 | Folder               |  Description                        |